-Ventilation is also good on the Samurai, and the back of the chest protector is made of a breathable mesh.
+Ventilation is also good on the Samurai, and the back of this chest protector is made of a breathable mesh material.

 Additionally, as an added bonus, this baseball chest protector comes with a detachable neck pad if you wanted to create a personalized name plate.